activisthandbook/activisthandbook/articles/join.md

 ## Who can join?

 Everyone!
+You do not need to be an experienced activist.
+We will help you get started and give you training.

 We believe that diversity strengthens our organisation.
-That is why we encourage people of all genders, sexual preferences and ethnic backgrounds, including people with disabilities, to join our project.
+We encourage people of all genders, sexual preferences and ethnic backgrounds, including people with disabilities, to join our project.

 <ClientOnly>
   <action-volunteer/>